Frequently Asked Questions (FAQ)

 Whole Food Plant Based eating (WFPB) is a way of eating that focuses on nutrient dense, whole plant foods.
 This includes veggies, fruits, whole grains, beans & legumes, and nuts & seeds.
 When eating WFPB, all overly processed ingredients are avoided, including oil, refined sugar, and refined white flour.

-Check out my blog post on WFPB eating over here.
+Check out our blog post on WFPB eating over here.

 Nope!
 As long as you have a stove and some counter space you can easily do this!

 Yes!
-All the videos have closed captioning available.
+All the videos have English closed captioning available.

 Nope!
 This is a totally different thing.
 If you’re wanting to eat more plants, and you're intimidated by your kitchen, start with Kitchen Play.
 After you get more comfortable in your kitchen, I recommend signing up for the Plant Fueled Meal Plans.

 Are you kidding me?
 This will blow your mind!
 Yes, it’s a must for anyone new to cooking a super healthy plant based diet.

 If you are super comfortable cooking plants, if you are an expert in your kitchen, and if you have no problem whipping together our Meal Plans and some simple whole food plant based meals, Kitchen Play might not do much for you.

-That said, if you want to see how I do things in my kitchen, these videos are packed with tips, tricks, and hacks that you may or may not be familiar with.
-Plus, I do a lot of really bad dancing, so it might be worth it just for that.
+That said, if you want to see how Molly does things in her kitchen, these videos are packed with tips, tricks, and hacks that you may or may not be familiar with.
+Plus, she does a lot of really bad dancing, so it might be worth it just for that.

 It depends on what kind of cooking you’re good at.
 If you’re really good at cooking with meat, dairy, eggs, and oil, then yes, Kitchen Play will help you tremendously.